 The way you handle early funding for your software development venture may determine the entire course of your company’s future.
 From an exit strategy to your valuation, every major milestone of the future is largely based upon the decisions that you make at startup.
 But what kind of investments should you consider at the start of your journey?
 Watch this video to get an idea of what types of investment you should consider and why.

-The issue of investing in early stage businesses is your time horizon needs to be at the minimum three to five years before an exit.
+The issue with investing in early stage businesses is that your time horizon needs to be, at the minimum, 3-5 years before an exit.
 You need to be prepared to hold that investment for a very long time.

 The good thing about that is you might not have to give that much away.
-The type of investors who come into those crowd funding platforms are high network investors that want to get access to deal flow.
-These don’t get seen anywhere in the market, like BHP, Rio Tinto or Woolworths.
+The type of investors who come into those crowd funding platforms are high network investors that want to get access to deal flow that they don’t see anywhere in the market; like BHP, Rio Tinto or Woolworths.
 They are looking for those early stage businesses because they want to back them.
-In that situation the good thing as well is the Equitise or the Our Crowd or the Venture Crowd you hope have done some sort of due diligence as well.
+In that situation the good thing as well is that the Equitise or the Our Crowd or the Venture Crowd you hope have done some sort of due diligence as well.
 That is important.

-Traditionally investors don’t necessarily like, guys like myself don’t like, depending on where the venture capital round is, to come in just before the pre IPO.
+Traditionally investors don’t necessarily like, depending on where the venture capital round is, to come in just before the pre-IPO.
 Normally a lot of these venture capital guys or the private equity guys have already made a lot of their money.
 When they do IPO the business, they don’t leave much for the retail investor.

 As you can appreciate, every consideration for early investment has to be measured and calculated based on your instincts, intuition and long term goals.
 Crowd funding, angel investment and various strategies all have their positives and negatives.
 Measuring your current needs should include your definitive plan for growth.
 You should also consider keeping the percentage of ownership that provides a healthy trajectory for your startup.
 Consider your options with research and care for the best chance at long term success.